 To the Germans he was known as Votan.
 To the Anglo-Saxons Woden.
 To the Norse and other Scandinavians, he was known as Odin.
 A Reuters News Agency report from Nov.
-30, 2001: "The Viking god Odin may have been a real king who lived in what is now southern Russia 2,000 years ago, Norwegian explorer Thor Heyerdahl said in a controversial new book on Thursday.
+30, 2001: "The Viking god Odin may have been a real king who lived in what is now southern Russia 2,000 years ago, according to Norwegian explorer Thor Heyerdahl.

 In The Hunt for Odin , Heyerdahl says his archaeological digs by the Sea of Azov in Russia backed evidence in 13th century sagas written by Snorre Sturlason that Odin was more than a myth.
 Odin was a king who lived around Azov before being driven out by the Romans and taking his followers to Sweden.
 Ancient metal belt holders, rings and armbands dating from 100-200 AD found in excavations around the mouth of the Don River were almost identical to Viking equivalents found in Gotland, Sweden, some 800 years later, he said.

 The various royal houses of English history: the Saxons, Danes, Normans, Tudors, Stuarts, Plantagenets, Hanoverians, Saxe-Coburgs, all lines blended and fused with Scottish royalty to form the modern House of Windsor, trace their bloodlines back to a common migration.
 The Encyclopedia Americana records the Scythians arrived in the region of South Russia “about 700 B.C.”

 Herodotus wrote: “They [the Scythians] make no offerings of pigs, nor will they keep them in their country.”
 Since the Scythians not only refused to allow pigs to be used in sacrificial purposes, but also banned them entirely from their territory, it is evident that the Scythians did not eat the flesh of swine either.

 Robert Sepehr is an author, producer, and independent anthropologist.